lucy-xfl/lucy-xfl/README.md

 Let's embark on this journey of innovation together ❤️

-- 🐶 I’m looking for a 25ng job.
 - 🤖️ I'm experienced with Python for data analysis and web application development.
-- 🧊 I used Spring Boot & React to develop full-stack projects
+- 🧊 I used Spring Boot & React to develop most full-stack projects
 - 😄 Pronouns: she/her
 - 💎 Fun fact: I am a night owl and a dog person!